-Secretary of State Colin Powell thanks the staff at a treatment facility in Haiti in 2004.
-The PEPFAR program aims to end HIV/AIDS and improve patient survival rates.
+Secretary of State Colin Powell thanks the staff at a treatment facility in Haiti in 004.
+The PEPFAR program aims to end HIV AIDS and improve patient survival rates.

-meets doctors aiding in relief efforts after an earthquake in Pakistan in 2005.
+Secretary of State Condoleezza Rice meets doctors aiding in relief efforts after an earth uake in Pakistan in 005.
 Relief efforts have been an integral aspect of the department's work abroad.